 Want to keep the kids happy, inspired and busy this summer?
 There's no need to spend a fortune with our creative ideas for children of all ages...

-Keeping active kids entertained in the school holidays is not for the faint-hearted, and it is easy to start feeling like every minute should be packed full of roller coasters and Micky Mouse.
+Keeping active kids entertained during the school holidays can be a challenge, and it's easy to start feeling like every minute should be packed full of roller coasters and cartoons.

-But sometimes, simply sitting down and helping your children create something imaginative is just as satisfying as seeing them hurtled upside down at a theme park – and much cheaper too.
+But sometimes, simply sitting down and helping your children create something imaginative (and tasty) is just as satisfying as seeing them hurtled upside down at a theme park – and much cheaper, too.

 Chocolate jungle jam jar